 |Port profiles||Port profiles act as containers for the properties you want a network adapter to have.
 Instead of configuring properties per network adapter, you set up in the port profile and apply that profile to an adapter.

 There are two types of port profiles.
 Virtual port profiles contain settings that are applied to virtual network adapters connect to VMs or used by virtualization hosts.
 Uplink port profiles are used to define how a virtual switch connects to a logical network.

 |Port classifications||Port classifications are abstract containers for virtual port profile settings.
 This abstraction means that admins and tenants can assign a port classification to a VM template, while the VM's logical switch determines which port profile should be used.
 Profiles and then both admins and tenant can select a suitable classification.
 VMM contains many default port classifications.
 For example, there's a classification for VMs that needs high bandwidth and a different one for VMs that need low bandwidth.
 Port classifications are linked to virtual port profiles when you configure logical switches.|

 Plan logical networks

-During deployment you'll need to create logical networks and set up network sites and IP addressing in each network.
-Then you'll create VM networks based on those logical networks.
+During deployment, you need to create logical networks and set up network sites and IP addressing in each network.
+Then you create VM networks based on those logical networks.

 - Logical network types: Figure out the type of logical network you need.
-You'll configure VM networks on top of logical networks and those VM networks can provide network virtualization with the ability to crate multiple virtual networks on a shared physical networks, or VM networks can provide isolation with VLANS and PVLANS.
-When you configure the logical network you'll need to indicate the type of network you need.
+You'll configure VM networks on top of logical networks and those VM networks can provide network virtualization with the ability to create multiple virtual networks on a shared physical networks, or VM networks can provide isolation with VLANS and PVLANS.
+When you configure the logical network, you need to indicate the type of network you need.